 Mr. Grassley’s letter prodded the judges to own up.

 Judge Wingate said his erroneous opinion was posted prematurely and should have gone through more verification, including a citation-checking tool.
-He said that’s why he called it a clerical error and didn’t attribute it to AI.
+He said that was why he called it a clerical error and didn’t attribute it to AI.

 “It was a draft that should have never been docketed,” he said.

-Mr. Grassley had wondered why the judges pulled down the erroneous opinions altogether and replaced them with updated rulings, which could be seen as an attempt to hide the past mistakes.
+Mr. Grassley wondered why the judges removed the erroneous opinions and replaced them with updated rulings, which could be seen as an attempt to hide the mistakes.

-Both judges said they felt it would be wrong to leave flawed opinions on the public docket.
-But both said the original botched rulings remain with their clerks’ offices.
+Both judges said it would be wrong to leave flawed opinions on the public docket, but both said the original botched rulings remain with their clerks’ offices.

-The Administrative Office of the U.S. Courts, the body that oversees federal judicial operations, is reviewing how AI is used in the courts.
+The Administrative Office of the U.S. Courts, which oversees federal judicial operations, is reviewing how AI is used in courts.

 Director Robert J. Conrad Jr., a former federal judge, said AI presents “opportunities” and “concerns” for the courts.
-His office issued interim guidance in late July, after the two judges’ bungled rulings, calling for accountability in the use of AI but not discouraging it.
+His office issued interim guidance in late July after the two judges’ bungled rulings, calling for accountability in using AI but not discouraging it.

 Ms. Tanner said written policies aren’t enough.